What Does a Cataract Look Like?

 Can My Symptoms Be Treated?

-Sometimes, a prescription for new eyeglasses may improve a cataract in the early stages.
+Sometimes, a prescription for new eyeglasses may improve vision that's affected by a cataract in the early stages.
 But over time, they may not be enough to restore good vision.

 Your eye doctor may advise you to use brighter lighting for daily tasks, anti-glare sunglasses, or even magnifying lenses -- all of which may help with your symptoms.